markasherabesia19-stack/The-Ultimate-2048-Engine/README.md

 This project demonstrates the intersection of classic puzzle gaming with modern algorithmic optimization, creating an educational and entertaining experience.

+This project was developed as a requirement for **CMSC 122: Data Structures and Algorithms I** at UP Tacloban.
 ---

 ## 🎯 Game Features